rc-9/Beer_Hops_Analysis/README.md

 ## Getting Started

-Steps to download a local copy of the project and reproduce the findings are outlined below.
+This section walks through the steps to download a local copy of the project and reproduce the findings.

 ### Prerequisites